adobe/aepsdk-sample-app-ios/README.md

 - Run the `AEPSampleAppObjC` target on the simulator of your choice.

+## Documentation
+Follow the [documentation](Documentation/README.md) for enabling messaging in the sample app.

 ## Contributing

 Contributions are welcomed!
 Read the [Contributing Guide](./.github/CONTRIBUTING.md) for more information.